Little Albert Experiment

 Some individuals have considered another possible candidate for Little Albert named William Barger.
 In a paper titled “Psychology’s Lost Boy: Will the Real Little Albert Please Stand Up?” researchers state that William Albert Barger was known to family and friends as Albert, and they used his middle name more than his first name.
 Modern psychologists use the information from this experiment to shape their hypotheses and theories regardless of who the child was.
 Today, using a young child in a psychology experiment, such as the one devised by Watson and Rayner, is unethical.

 If the child was Douglas Merritte, the long-term effects of this type of conditioning are not fully understood.
-Using a sick child also puts Watson's reputation on the line.
-If Douglas is the real Albert, the experiment may not be as effective in explaining conditioning as some find it.
+Using a sick child also may impact Watson's reputation.
+If Douglas is the real Albert, the experiment may not able to support the idea of conditioning.
 Hydrocephaly is painful, and it potentially damages cognitive capabilities.
 It is speculated that Watson chose Douglas because he was sick; a baby with Douglas's condition would be calm during the initial stages but more likely to react by crying at the sound of the clanging.
-There are arguments on both sides, and whether the child in the Little Albert study was Douglas Meritte, William Barger, or another child may not be as important as the ethics of this situation and what happened to Little Albert.
+There are arguments on both sides, and whether the child in the Little Albert study was Douglas Meritte, William Albert Barger, or another child may not be as important as the ethics of this situation and what happened to Little Albert.

 The ethical complications of the Little Albert test

-It can be essential to note that testing and clinical trials on children are not commonplace in psychology in the 21st century.
-Cruel tests where one scares a child or causes traumatic responses can impact that child for life and may cause physical or mental health challenges.
+Testing and clinical trials involving children are not commonplace in psychology in the 21st century.
+Tests where one scares a child or causes traumatic responses can impact that child for life.
 Young children cannot consent to being included in experiments, and informed consent was not obtained in Albert’s case.
 Additionally, the conditioning of the irrational fear was never reversed in Albert.
 For these reasons, the psychology experiment is often considered unethical and abusive.

 If you're a teen or child experiencing or witnessing abuse or an adult witnessing the abuse of a child, reach out to the Child Help Hotline at 1-800-422-4453 or use the online chat feature.